COMMET: orders-of-magnitude speed-up in finite element method via batch-vectorized neural constitutive updates: COMMET: vectorized and batched FE solver enabling efficient NCM implementation

 To bridge this software gap for integration of NCMs in FE, recent works \cite{Zheng2024_124a,Thakolkaran2022_37f6} have developed FE and similar numerical methods around NCMs in Python-like environments.
 While the NCM component benefits from the highly optimized C/C++-like backends of these ML libraries, the remaining FE components suffer from well-known performance limitations of Python-like environments, thereby becoming computational bottlenecks.

 An underexplored alternative is exporting trained NCM models—specifically their weights and computational graphs—from Python-based ML frameworks, and importing them into high-performance languages like C/C++, where the rest of the FE code is executed efficiently.
-There are two ways that this can be done: reimplement the NCM model in the C/C++ codebase by hand, or export the NCM model via a graph-compilation tool such as TorchScript \cite{TorchScript_4549} and launch an associated compute kernel in the C/C++ codebase.
-Current software environments for ML and high-performance languages like C/C++ only support the latter as hard-coding neural networks with complex architectures and millions of parameters would be too labor-intensive.
-However, in traditional FE assembly algorithms (see \alg~\ref{alg:trad-asm}) that iterate over individual material points, invoking the NCM compute kernel would require launching the kernel for each material point \cite{Peirlinck2024_55e5}, incurring substantial overhead.
+There are two ways that this can be done: reimplement the NCM model in the C/C++ codebase by hand, or export the NCM model via a graph-compilation tool such as TorchScript \cite{TorchScript_4549}.
+Current software environments for ML and high-performance languages like C/C++ only support the latter as hard-coding neural networks with complex architectures and \RV{large numbers} of parameters would be too labor-intensive.

+\RV{Each call that is made to the graph-compiled model requires several overhead operations, e.g. the data type, layout, and contiguity of the input tensors is checked, reference counters are updated, memory is allocated, etc. The cost of these operations is known as the ``compute kernel launch overhead''.
+This cost is distinct from the cost of instantiating an NCM and loading its weights from memory, i.e. even for a single NCM instance the compute kernel launch overhead is incurred for each call made to that instance.
+In traditional FE assembly algorithms (see \alg~\ref{alg:trad-asm}), the compute kernel is launched for every material point \cite{Peirlinck2024_55e5}, and so the incurred compute kernel launch overhead is multiplied by the number of material points.}

-To mitigate this, we leverage vectorization by processing multiple material points simultaneously through a single NCM instance.
-This approach reduces kernel launch overhead significantly, requiring only one invocation per batch, and thus achieving a speedup proportional to the batch size.
+To mitigate this, we leverage vectorization by processing multiple material points simultaneously.
+This approach reduces the incurred kernel launch overhead significantly, requiring only one invocation per batch, and thus achieving a speed-up proportional to the batch size.

 \end{adjustwidth}

 Through low-level monitoring tools and CPU performance counters, one can quantify the benefits of individual optimization aspects using micro-benchmarks.
 However, in the context of FE methods, these aspects are often tightly intertwined, making it difficult to isolate their individual contributions.
 As a result, our work focuses on the overall speedup achieved from all contributing factors combined, while acknowledging that a detailed breakdown of each low-level contribution is beyond the scope.